-If you have been involved in a trucking accident with an eighteen wheeler, tractor trailer truck, or other commercial vehicle, you may have questions.
+If you have been involved in a trucking accident with an eighteen-wheeler, tractor trailer truck, or other commercial vehicle, you may have questions.

 Below, we provide some general information, but you should contact a Myrtle Beach trucking accident attorney immediately to discuss the specifics of your case and to find out what your options are.

-The potential defendants, insurance policies, and other sources of recovery after a trucking accident may include:
+A: The potential defendants, insurance policies, and other sources of recovery after a trucking accident may include: